 By keeping each language separate in the tag definition, you can easily cut and paste an entire block and then change the strings of one language to another language while keeping all the keys intact.
 This technique also allows for the possibility of having different languages in separate files.
 Note that the keys in any one language need not match those of another language (although in most cases they will).

-IDL supports catalog files written in 8-bit Latin alphabet languages.
+IDL supports catalog files written in 8-bit strings (which can be encoded for languages using special marks; see below).
 Also, you must have the corresponding fonts installed on your machine before you can use a particular language.